ryanmf89/END-Z/README.md

 -higher tier zombies spawn in the snow
 -higher tier zombies spawn in the desert
--higher tier zombies and animals spawn in the pine forest
+-higher tier zombies and animals spawn in the pine forest -forge smelting is gone, resources will be used from your inventory -rad remover mod added to the starter items
+-Ghastly Screamer fixed health and regen amount -concrete shapes are only craftable in mixer
+-steel shapes are only craftable in the workbench
+-new mortar for upgrading to moon rock blocks -gunpowder recipe ingredients increased by 1 but you get 5 gunpowder per 1 crafted -bullet tips and casings now give 5 per 1 crafted -removed improved weapons(firearms)due to issues when interacting -steel ammo added in for more alternate ammo types also adjusted damage to be higher then basic ammo -fixed error issue when talking to trader for the first time -zombie killing quest is now offered after placing your first bedroll